AgaIshi/kuka_lbr_control/README.md

 # KUKA LBR Control

-A repository for controlling the KUKA lbr or med with cartesian impedance control using ROS2.
+A repository for controlling the KUKA lbr iiwa or med with cartesian impedance control using ROS2.

 <table>
     <tr>